rokmc756/KubeFarmer/README.md

 ```

 ## How to deploy and destroy Kubernetes Cluster
-#### 1) Configure Inventory with hostnames, ip addresses, sudo username and password for VMs
+#### 1) Configure Variablbes and Inventory with hostnames, ip addresses, sudo username and password
 ```
 $ vi ansible-hosts
 [all:vars]